pokemium/bsnes-plus-m1/README.md

 - Look ahead of first-time-disassembled code
 - Add symbols from disassembler (right click on line)
 - Displays simple recognized loops
+- Follow JMP and BRA addresses by clicking on them

 ## New command line arguments